 The work of God has always been to save and not to destroy.
 Destroying the wicked in hellfire is so strange to God’s character that the Bible calls it His “unusual act” (Isaiah 28:21).
 God’s loving heart will be pained at the destruction of His children.

-But if the sinners will insist on rejecting His love and following the devil God will respect their decisions and will have no choice but to destroy them with the devil when He cleans the universe of the deadly effects of sin by the fires of hell (John 5:28-29).
+But if the sinners will insist on rejecting His love and following the devil, the Lord will respect their decisions and will have no choice but to destroy them with the devil when He cleans the universe of the deadly effects of sin by the fires of hell (John 5:28-29).

 In His service,